 https://api.pdfcrowd.com/convert/24.04/

 Interactive Configuration Tool: Want to experiment with image capture settings visually?
-Try our API Playground to test different output formats, dimensions, and quality settings, then generate ready-to-use curl commands.
+Try our API Playground to test different output formats, dimensions, and quality settings, then generate ready-to-use cURL commands.
 The playground opens in a new tab so you can reference this documentation while experimenting.

 Converting web pages to clean screenshots can be challenging, whether adapting existing pages not designed for capture or creating pages specifically for image output.
 The following techniques help optimize the result.
 You can use them individually or combine them as needed.